psyeugenic/matstat/README.md

 1. A somewhat complete set of functions that can be used as building blocks for functions to query measurements
 2. Sane return values that can be used as arguments directly with other functions

+### Naming ###

+* Drop the leading 't' for all trimmed functions?
+Makes sense if they are the default ones.
+* Rename limit option 'inf' to 'none'? 'inf' works great for positive limit but we don't want two atoms, i.e 'inf', '-inf'.
+* `linregress/1` could get a prettier name.
+* `itemfreq/1` could get a prettier name.

 ### Done ###